NZ Taxonomy

 Engage with the NZ Taxonomy Development

 There are several ways to stay informed and give your feedback as the NZ Taxonomy develops.
-Register for updates to get the latest news.
+Register for updates, using the form at the bottom of the page, to get the latest news.
 Join us for public webinars at key points in the development process.
-In April 2025, the draft NZ Taxonomy will be open for public consultation and submissions of feedback.

 Dec 2, 2024

-The Centre is also undertaking appropriate engagement through targeted consultation with stakeholders affected by the taxonomy across the financial sector, agriculture and forestry industries, environmental NGOs and with iwi and relevant Māori organisations.
+CSF is also undertaking appropriate engagement through targeted consultation with stakeholders affected by the Taxonomy across the financial sector, agriculture and forestry industries, environmental NGOs and with iwi and relevant Māori organisations.
+If your organisation would like a briefing, please email [email protected]

 The Technical Expert Group